swcarpentry/DEPRECATED-bc/teaching/00-todo.md

 cases, they need a clear and concise rationale for why the materials and bootcamp structure (e.g. live coding, sticky notes) are the way they are.

+The main method for breaking up the content during the skype call is via polling the audience.
+You could scatter some polls throughout the teaching notes, a bit like challenges are scattered throughout the novice materials (e.g. the question about the difference between phonic and whole language approaches to teaching kids to read was a nice poll that could be added to the notes).

+You often get asked during the skype call for references to back up what you're saying.
+Those will definitely need to be in the notes, as new instructors won't be as familiar with educational literature.